dimitrijer/website/posts/2022-02-12-nat-woes-oracle.md

   ```

   This table contains only one route, the default one, which is similar to the route
-  I had to add to default routing table.
+  I had to add to main routing table.
 In addition, this routing table is
   only used for packets coming from `192.168.1.250`.
 I wonder if this proves
   that my previous point was how all of this was intended to work out?